MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

 # Configure a Remote SQL Server or PostgreSQL Database

 During the configuration of operationalization for R Server, a local SQLite database is automatically installed and configured for you.
 Later, you can update the configuration to use another database.
-This is particularly useful when you want to use a remote database or when you have multiple front-ends.
+This is particularly useful when you want to use a remote database or when you have multiple control nodes.

 The supported databases are:
 + SQL Server Professional, Standard, or Express Version 2008 or greater (Windows)